Template Processing#

 Performance Considerations#

-Direct processing provides maximum flexibility and speed but uses simplified confidence weighting
+Direct processing provides maximum flexibility and speed with simplified confidence weighting

 Best Practices#

-This section describes the best practices when using database-driven and direct processing.
+This section describes the best practices for template processing in OpenFold2.

 Technical Implementation Notes#